Mairead McGuinness: Member of the European Parliament, 2004–2020

 In July 2014, McGuinness was elected Vice-President of the European Parliament; she secured an absolute majority to go through in the first round of voting by secret ballot.
-Under the leadership of President Martin Schulz, she oversees the parliament's information policy, press and citizens relations.
-In addition, she serves as chairwoman of the Working Group on Information and Communication Policy and as co-chair of the Inter-Institutional Group on Communication.
+Under the leadership of President Martin Schulz, she oversaw the parliament's information policy, press and citizens relations.
+In addition, she served as chairwoman of the Working Group on Information and Communication Policy and as co-chair of the Inter-Institutional Group on Communication.

-In addition to her committee assignments and duties as vice-president, McGuinness is a member of the European Parliament Intergroup on the Welfare and Conservation of Animals and the European Parliament Intergroup on Children's Rights.
-Alongside Karin Kadenbach, she also co-chairs the MEP Heart Group, a group of parliamentarians who have an interest in promoting measures that will help reduce the burden of cardiovascular diseases (CVD).
+In addition to her committee assignments and duties as vice-president, McGuinness was a member of the European Parliament Intergroup on the Welfare and Conservation of Animals and the European Parliament Intergroup on Children's Rights.
+Alongside Karin Kadenbach, she also co-chaired the MEP Heart Group, a group of parliamentarians who have an interest in promoting measures that will help reduce the burden of cardiovascular diseases (CVD).
 In November 2016, One Voice For Languages welcomed McGuinness as their patron.

 Also in November 2016, McGuinness officially announced her candidacy for the office of President of the European Parliament.
 Instead, Italian MEP and former European Commissioner Antonio Tajani was elected as the EPP group's nominee to replace incumbent president Martin Schulz; McGuinness received the second highest number of votes.
 Ahead of the 2019 European elections, she announced to run again for the post and was re-elected, exceeding the quota on the first count.

 Following the 2019 elections, McGuiness was part of a cross-party working group in charge of drafting the European Parliament's four-year work program on digitization.

-European Commissioner nomination
+European Commissioner, 2020–2024

 McGuinness was one of two people, along with Andrew McDowell, who the Irish government nominated on 4 September 2020 for one position on the European Commission to replace Phil Hogan.
 On 8 September 2020, McGuinness was proposed by European Commission president Ursula von der Leyen as the new Commissioner for Financial Stability, Financial Services and Capital Markets Union.
+On 7 October 2020, she was confirmed to the post by a vote of 583–75 with 37 abstentions.

+In November 2023, McGuinness announced she would not contest the 2024 European Parliament elections.

+2025 presidential election

+On 15 July 2025, Fine Gael confirmed McGuinness was the party's sole nominee for the 2025 Irish presidential election and was selected unopposed.
+She was to be ratified at a party event in September.

+On 14 August 2025, she withdrew from the presidential race based on medical advice.